Coronavirus News: Sen. Schumer says GOP-proposed relief bill seeks to 'rot core of Big Apple'

-"The bill leader McConnell is putting on the floor on the Senate this week on COVID is a dagger to the heart of New York," Schumer said.
+"Bill leader McConnell is putting on the floor of the Senate this week on COVID is a dagger to the heart of New York," Schumer said.

 He said after his team worked hard to pass "a great bill" for the House that included critical funds for state and local aid along with mass transit, "zero" of those ended up on the proposed bill.